 Youth ages 9 and under are required to be directly supervised at all times.
-Kids’ Club is available to all; see above for specifics.
+Kids’ Club is available to all; click here for specifics.

 Youth ages 10-12 are required to be accompanied by a supervising individual who remains in the building.
 This individual does not have to be in the same area as the youth.

-Youth ages 13–14 are not required to be accompanied by a supervising individual but need to have a signed ‘Youth Code of Conduct’ on file.
-They are required to follow the age policies for specific areas as outlined to the right.
+Youth members ages 13–14 are not required to be accompanied by a supervising individual but need to have a signed ‘Youth Code of Conduct’ on file.
+They are required to follow the age policies for specific areas as outlined below.
 Orientation to the facility and equipment is strongly recommended.